 Black signs pointing to the nursery line the main road as you enter into town.
 Turn left at the entrance, which is just after the Texaco station, and follow this short road to its end.

 Just north of El Valle de Anton and forming part of the volcano's rim is Cerro Gaital, a vibrant cloud forest offering outstanding views and terrific birding opportunities.

-The Sleeping Indian, who acquired her name based on local legend, is a chain of hills who's formation resembles the shape of just that, a sleeping Indian.
-And like Cerro Gaital, these hills help form part of El Valle de Anton's volcanic rim.
+The Sleeping Indian, who acquired her name based on local legend, is a chain of hills whose form resembles that of, well, you guessed it—a sleeping Indian.
+Along with Cerro Gaital, these hills help form part of El Valle's volcanic rim.